Anthony Wong Yiu-ming: Solo career: 2006–present

 In March 2006, Wong collaborated with the Hong Kong Philharmonic Orchestra to create the large-scale musical production HKPO vs. Anthony Wong Live: Bauhinian Rhapsody (港樂 vs. 黃耀明 電幻狂想曲) which took place over three days.
 The production was an electronic fusion of classical and pop music, including covers of movie theme songs and other popular songs.
 The concerts were filmed at the Hong Kong Coliseum.
 Wong spoke about the event at a press conference: "I have always hoped to work with the Hong Kong Philharmonic, so this is like a dream come true.
 A lot of my works are quite glamorous and have an orchestral dimension to it, so I think this collaboration would be both spectacular and original."

 In November 2006, Wong released his album Like Water (若水).
 The title of the album came from the Tao Te Ching quote "the best virtue is to be like water."
-The album's concept was inspired by lyricist Lin Xi’s interest in Buddhist and Taoist philosophies.
-Musically, the album was influenced by Wong’s previous collaboration with the Hong Kong Philharmonic and thus contains a mixture of classical-style music and electronic music.
-The album won the Best Cantonese Album at the Top Chinese Music awards (音乐风云榜).
+The album's concept was inspired by lyricist Lin Xi's interest in Buddhist and Taoist philosophies.
+Musically, the album was influenced by Wong's previous collaboration with the Hong Kong Philharmonic and thus contains a mixture of classical-style music and electronic music.
+The album won the Best Cantonese Album at the Top Chinese Music awards (音樂風雲榜).